ably77/gloo-mesh-singlecluster-argocd/README.md

 Beyond the installation walkthroughs, we'll engage in practical exercises specifically designed to showcase the robustness of the system.
 These exercises serve as a technical demonstration of how the pull/sync mechanism offered by Argo CD enhances the reliability and resilience of your service mesh deployment.

+## Where this has been tested
+- Kubernetes versions 1.25-1.28
+- Google Kubernetes Engine using 2x `n2-standard-4` instance types
+- AWS EKS using 2x `m5.xlarge` instance types
+- Microsoft AKS using 2x `Standard_DS3_v2` instance types
+- Locally using K3D and Colima+K3S on Macbook Pro M1

 ## High Level Architecture
 ![High Level Architecture](.images/single-cluster-arch1.png)